• Skip to content

 Ashley Binetti received her 200-hour vinyasa yoga teacher training at Saraswatis’s Yoga Joint in Norwalk, CT in 2011.
 Her favorite pose is Triangle.
 When she’s not doing yoga, Ashley works as a nonprofit attorney.
 She is also a MINT Ambassador.

-Filed Under: Club News, Fitness Tagged With: alignment, dc yogis, Head-to-Knee Forward Bend, Janusirsasana, poses, yoga, yogis
+Filed Under: Club News, Health & Wellness Tagged With: balance, dc yogis, health, ocean breath, strength, wellness, yoga, yogis

 Like Share Widget